 Each setting is highly structured, expectations are clearly defined, and techniques are employed that will enable your child to perform those skills and behaviors which will promote successful personal development.

 One of the goals of this therapeutic milieu is to assist your child in the control of his or her behavior.
-The token economy and Positive Behavior Supports emphasize your student’s role in his or her behavior.
+Positive Behavior Supports emphasize your student’s role in his or her behavior.
 In addition, this system is designed to promote the transfer of control from the staff members to the children.

 The Glenholme School is a supportive and nurturing learning environment where great care is taken to construct a setting that supports students’ unique needs.
 The goal of the program is to build upon individual strengths, interests and talents, and foster students’ academic, social, and emotional success.
 To help students acquire the skills needed in order to achieve their goals, Glenholme’s motivational and instructional program utilizes several teaching methodologies.
 Positive Behavior Interventions and Supports (PBIS) and Applied Behavior Analysis (ABA), provide positive based treatment models that teach new behaviors while rendering maladaptive behaviors ineffective or irrelevant.

 Positive Behavior Interventions and Supports